 Replica from Backup

-Disaster recovery plans often require that you back up and replicate the same VM for disaster recovery (DR) and HA purposes.
-Normally, this doubles the workload on the virtual infrastructure.
-You need to create two VM snapshots, independently from one another, and transfer VM data from the production site twice.
+Disaster recovery plans often require that you back up and replicate the same VM for disaster recovery (DR) and high availability (HA) purposes.
+As a rule, this doubles the workload on the virtual infrastructure: two VM snapshots need to be created independently from one another, and VM data need to be transferred from the production site twice.

 When you perform replication from backup, Veeam Backup & Replication does not address hosts and storage in the production environment to read VM data.
-As a source of data, it uses a backup chain that already exists in the backup repository.
-As a result, you do not need to create a VM snapshot for replication and transport the same data twice.
-You retrieve VM data only during the backup job.
+As a source of data, Veeam Backup & Replication uses a backup chain that already exists in a backup repository.
+As a result, Veeam Backup & Replication creates only one snapshot and transfers VM data only once.
+Veeam Backup & Replication retrieves VM data only while a backup or backup copy job is running.
 The replication job re-uses retrieved data to build VM replica restore points.

 Although replica from backup might resemble replica seeding, there is difference between these options:

-- A backup that you plan to use for replication must be mapped to a backup job on the backup server where you configure the replication job.
+- Backups that backup jobs or backup copy jobs create.
+These jobs must be configured on the same backup server where you configure the replication job.